 - Product specification.
-It is known that 1 crayon has 6 grams of wax and 0.5 grams of paper wrapper - Crayon Production.
-It is determined that 10,000 crayons can be successfully wrapped in 24 hours.
+It is known that 1 crayon has 6 g of wax and 0.5 g of paper wrapper - Crayon Production.
+It is reported from the factory that 10,000 crayons can be successfully produced in 24 hours.
 The electricity consumption is 100 kW-hr for a 24 hr period.
 CO2 is emitted at a rate of 10 kg/hr from combustion processes used in the crayon production.
-There is a defective/disposed stream of crayons that is thrown away; it is 5% of the total successful crayon production. - Dyed Wax Production.
+There is a defective/disposed stream of crayons that is thrown away; the crayon reject flowrate is 5% of the total successful crayon production flowrate. - Dyed Wax Production.
 It is reported that the flow of wax produced in the dyeing process is 6,000 grams per hour.
 Electricity consumption is 20 kW-hr per day.
-CO2 is emitted at a rate of 5 kg/hr from combustion processes.
+CO2 is emitted is at a rate of 5 kg/hr from combustion processes.
 10% of the feed wax is wasted/disposed in the process. - Paper Production.
-200 metric tonne of paper are produced per day.
+200 metric tonne of usable paper are produced per day.
 The amount of electricity consumed is 4000 kW-hr per day.
 The amount of wood consumed per day is 600 metric tonne of wood.
 CO2 is emitted at a rate of 12 kg/hr from combustion processes.
 Waste is produced at 10 metric tonnes per day rate.